thauffe/cpeg25/deepdive_analysis/DeepDive_practical.md

 placed into the time bins.
-Here we will specify 10 replicates, to illustrate the process, but a higher number of replicates is needed to capture temporal uncertainty in final analyses e.g. 100 (for a dataset of this size 100 replicates takes approximately 7 minutes to run).
+Here we will specify 10 replicates, to illustrate the process, but a higher number of replicates is needed to capture temporal uncertainty in final analyses e.g. 100 (for a dataset of this size 100 replicates takes approximately 7 minutes to run; for a real analysis you should increase this number to e.g. 50,000 training simulations and 1000 test simulations).
 Finally, we also need to give the name of the file that we want to be created.
 The file takes the form `.csv`, indicating that the values are comma-separated.
 This will be the file we need to input into `DeepDive`.